paytabscom/sample-applepay_js/README.md

 ## Setup

 1. Create your own ApplePay certificates (merchant identifier & applepay)

+    Note: Use your merchant dashboard to generate the `.csr` file, then to upload the `certificate` to your ApplePay wallet section.
 2. Upload ApplePay certificate file & the key to `cert` folder
 3. Update `env.php` file with `certificates` names
 4. Add your API keys to `env.php` file